soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 - **Corporate policies**

     Employees must comply with acceptable use, ethical standards, and other corporate policies in all their business-related communications.
 Supervision policies can detect policy violations and help you take corrective actions to help mitigate these types of incidents.
-For example, you could monitor your organization for potential human resources violations such as harassment or the inappropriate or offensive language in employee communications.
+For example, you could monitor your organization for potential human resources violations such as harassment or the use of inappropriate or offensive language in employee communications.

 ## Feature components